OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

 You can use Visual Studio to develop and debug add-ins on Windows, but you can't use it to debug add-ins on the iPad or Mac.
 Because add-ins are developed using HTML and Javascript, they are designed to work across platforms, but there might be subtle differences in how different browsers render the HTML.
 This article describes how to debug add-ins running on an iPad or Mac.

-## Debugging with Vorlon.JS on a iPad or Mac
+## Debugging with Vorlon.JS on iPad or Mac

 To debug an add-in on iPad or Mac, you can use Vorlon.JS, a debugger for web pages that is similar to the F12 tools.
 It is designed to work remotely and it enables you to debug web pages across different devices.
 For more information, see the [Vorlon website](http://www.vorlonjs.com).